gentzkow/template_archive/README.md

 These software are used by the scripts contained in the repository.
 By default, the **Setup** instructions below will assume their usage.

 ## Setup
-**If you are using Windows, you will need to run all bash commands in administrator mode.
+**If you are using Windows, you may need to run certain bash commands in administrator mode due to permission errors.
 To do so, open your terminal by right clicking and selecting `Run as administrator`.
 To set administrator mode on permanently, refer to the [RA manual](https://github.com/gentzkow/template/wiki/Repository-Usage#Administrator-Mode).**

 1. Create a `config_user.yaml` file in the root directory.
 A template can be found in the `setup` subdirectory.
 See the **User Configuration** section below for further detail.